gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/ODataTransformation.md

 # ODATA Transformation

+> Status Oct 2019: outdated, uses old-style CSN, to be reworked completely -> move to internalDoc/.
+> For users, OData is a backend, they do not care too much that it works via a CSN transformation.

 Prior to the generation of EDMX (Entity Data Model XML) files from a CDS model, the following transformations are applied to the model.
 Most (but not all) of them become visible both in Augmented CSN and in Plain CSN: